 Our last recommendation for this article is Akiba Guild, an entertainment venue with a casino theme where you can play poker, blackjack, and other games often found in casinos.

-Maid staff who have undergone proper training work as dealers here, allowing you to experience some authentic casino entertainment with them.
+Maid staff who have undergone thorough training work as dealers here, allowing you to experience some authentic casino entertainment with them.

 Mariannu: "Each and every maid here is an attraction!
 Though it's not your standard maid cafe, it's still a shop where you get to spend time together with maids.